badlydrawnrob/anki/README.md

 # Anki themes
-## Learning to code with Anki: Themes, cards, templates & syntax highlighting
+## Learning to code with Anki — themes, cards, templates and syntax highlighting

 Want to learn how to code?
 This Anki programming theme will help make your Anki development decks a little more fun to work with.
 Inspired by the excellent [Janki method](#further-reading), spaced repetition software is a helpful learning tool for front-end and back-end programmers, beginner to experienced.